 With about 300 different kinds of positions within 60 career fields for interdisciplinary studies majors, the B.A. in the Interdisciplinary Studies program at Georgian Court University makes sense for students who want a multidisciplinary education and flexible career options.

 Master skills in communication, interpersonal relations, critical thinking, analytics, and self-motivation, which are always in demand.
 This program is rich and challenging, drawing on a wide selection of courses, so you can plan your own interdisciplinary studies curriculum.
 Numerous class options and career possibilities make it ideal for many of today’s sharpest students.

 To earn this degree, you must successfully complete at least 120 credits, including your General Education requirements and the major requirements below.

-- One course in exploring the interdisciplinary studies and a final senior seminar in interdisciplinary studies.
+- One introductory course (IDS201 Exploring Interdisciplinary Studies) and a final senior seminar course (IDS401 Seminar in Interdisciplinary Studies).